 Service snow removal equipment before the winter storm season and maintain it in good working order.

-Keep handy a warm coat, gloves or mittens, hat, water-resistant boots, and extra blankets and warm clothing for each member of the household.
+Keep handy a warm coat, gloves or mittens, hat, water-resistant boots, and extra blankets and warm clothing for everyone in your household.

 Make sure your home heating sources are installed according to local codes and permit requirements and are clean and in working order.